truecharts/public/website/src/content/docs/guides/index.md

 `Traefik` is our "ingress" or "reverse-proxy" solution of choice and is integrated into all our charts in order to make it as easy as possible to secure your charts.
 To support this, we supply a separate Traefik "ingress" app, which has been pre-configured to provide secure and fast connections.

-An optional but extra function enabled by Traefik and supported by many Truecharts Charts like `Nextcloud`, is the ability to use a `middleware` to use your charts remotely.
-You can setup a basicAuth middleware using our guide [Add Traefik Basic Auth to Charts](/charts/premium/traefik/traefik-basicauth-middleware/).

 ### Cert-Manager (operator) and Clusterissuer installation for certificate management

 ![Cert-Manager](./img/icons/cert-manager.png)